wp-plugins/zigtrap/readme.txt

 == Changelog ==

+= 0.3.5 =
+* Confirmed compatibility with WordPress 4.1
+* Minimum compatible version raised to 3.6
 = 0.3.4 =
 * Confirmed compatibility with WordPress 3.9
 * Changed name of trap field to keep foiling those spambots